Enpower-project/Enpower-Data-Space-Connector-Deployment-and-Configuration-Guide/README.md

 * <b>Local API:</b>

+Data App Must Be Publicly Exposed In A Static Ip Via Https, before saved on the connection settings.
+This happens because Data App is served as an endpoint for peer to peer file transfer between you and other Enpower users.
 For the Local API URL, you should expose port <code style="color : #FF0000">:30001</code> of the local server to an https domain.
 For example, I would expose it as below:

 <code style="color : #FF0000">https://enpower-localapi.my-public-domain.com</code> ➡️ <code style="color : #FF0000">http://my-local-server:30001
 </code>